The illegal gold mines killing rivers and livelihoods

 Ghana is the leading producer of gold in Africa and about 35% of it is extracted by small-scale miners, most of them operating illegally.

-Over the last few years, the government has been clamping down on their activities, but some communities say they're frustrated that they're not seeing enough change.
+Over the last few years, the government has been carrying out an increasingly tough campaign against, them but some communities are frustrated that it's not making any difference.

 Video produced and edited by Sulley Lansah